Introduction to Renewable Energy

 Climate Impact: Low to High

-- Solar, wind, geothermal, and ocean have low climate impacts with near-zero emissions; hydro and biomass can have medium to high climate impact
+- Solar, wind, geothermal, and ocean have low climate impacts with zero operating emissions

 - Hydro: Some locations have greenhouse gas emissions due to decomposing flooded vegetation